Claude Code Agent Teams

 Hard Limitations to Know

 Agent Teams are experimental.
-These are the current hard limitations:
+Key limitations:

 Battle-Tested Best Practices